Robust Forecasting using Predictive Generalized Synchronization in Reservoir Computing: Assessing Successful Reservoir Properties

-We show this calculation for the Lorenz96 system~\cite{Lorenz96} in Fig.(\ref{fig: lyap_predlor96}).
+We show this calculation for the Lorenz96 system~\cite{lor96} in Fig.(\ref{fig: lyap_predlor96}).
 Our results show that when more of the spectrum of LE's are matched by the RC, the better the average predictions.
-If the Lyapunov spectrum of the RC does not match that of the input then the two situations above are more likely to occur.
-In situations where it is difficult to exhaustively test the RC, perhaps because the model is expensive to run or there is limited data, evaluating the Lyapunov exponents of the reservoir will guarantee that the global error growth of the RC is the same as the data.
-A similar calculation is performed in \cite{Lu18} but without systematically tying the results to the average prediction time.
+In situations where it is difficult to exhaustively test the RC, perhaps because the model is expensive to run or there is limited data, evaluating the Lyapunov exponents of the forecasting reservoir will guarantee that the global error growth of the RC is the same as the data.

+The LE criterion should be used as a check on the robustness of the system; this is {\it in lieu} of checking robustness by training and predicting over thousands of initial conditions Fig.(\ref{fig: robust}).
+These data may not be available for experimental systems or simply computationally infeasible.

+One could also use the matching of LEs as a cost function over which to evaluate the best hyperparameters.
+This calculation is, however, quite expensive on a cpu but may work more efficiently given a GPU implementation.
+There are also reasonably efficient approximation techniques for estimating the largest exponent \cite{Rosenstein93}.

+One can gain additional insight by plotting the forecast against the Kaplan-Yorke fractal dimension of the synchronization manifold Fig.(\ref{fig: KYdim}).
+The KY dimension is calculated using the LEs of the autonomous forecast reservoir when it has moved onto the synchronization manifold.
+The lower the dimension of the synchronization manifold, the better the predictions will be.
+If there are too many degrees of freedom there is movement in directions that do not correspond to physically meaningful signals; thus the effect of the extra dimensions is to add the equivalent of noise into the reservoir.
+Another view is that a lower dimensional synchronization manifold corresponds to a smooth and continuous $\bvarphi$ which is quantified by the KY dimension.

+We speculate that the lowest dimension of the synchronization manifold could be related to the minimum embedding dimension of the system \cite{abar96}---not necessarily the fractal dimension of those systems.
+However, when calculated for the Lorenz 63 \cite{lor63}, Lorenz 96 \cite{lor96} and Colpitt's Oscillator we could find no direct correspondence between the dimension of the synchronization manifold and the embedding dimension.
+Our failure in this regard does not mean that the correspondence does not exist.

-The results presented in Fig.(\ref{fig: lyap_predlor96}) match the suggestion that the reservoir operates best at ``the edge of chaos''~\cite{Verstraeten09, Boedecker12, Jiang19,Carroll20}, that is, the maximal prediction time of the reservoir corresponds to a SR just less than 1.
-We make the case that the ``edge'' corresponds to the state where the reservoir LEs approximately match all the non-negative exponents of the input system.
-Given the computational time and the LEs of the input data, one could use the match of the LEs as a cost function to search for the most robust implementation of an RC for a given system.
+The results presented in Fig.(\ref{fig: lyap_predlor96}) match the suggestion that the reservoir operates best at ``the edge of chaos''~\cite{verstraten09, Boedecker12, Jiang19}, that is, the maximal prediction time of the reservoir corresponds to a SR just less than 1. \cite{Carroll20} makes the point that the ``edge of chaos'' is not necessarily always the best point for predictions of the reservoir.